 Being in the right frame of mind really does make all the difference in the world.
 I’m here to offer you some gentle suggestions and words of wisdom, based on both my own experiences as well as [borrowed] wise words from my mother, an OB/GYN who’s been practicing at a county hospital in Cleveland since 1993 (whose C-section rate just so happens to be [ahem] the lowest in Northeast Ohio).

 The best advice I can give to any woman interested in attempting a “natural” birth is to suggest you detach from outcomes all together.
-Yes, there are 1,000 memes on the Internet about God laughing at your plans, etc., so I’ll spare you from that.
+Yes, there are a thousand memes on the Internet about God laughing at your plans, etc., so I’ll spare you from that.

 There are steps that you can take to help you foster your natural birth experience.
 Yoga, specifically, doing cat/cow every morning and night can help baby be in the optimal position for birth (head down/face pointing toward your spine), meditation, affirmations; these are all good practices while pregnant.